Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Many men tolerate turmeric soap for daily facial use.
 Start once daily if you're prone to dryness, then increase as tolerated.

-Quality formulations use purified turmeric extract that typically rinses clean without staining.
+Quality formulations use purified turmeric extract that rinses clean.

-The beard area, neck, and jawline can benefit from consistent cleansing.
+The beard area, neck, and jawline benefit from consistent cleansing.

 Should I use turmeric before or after shaving?